 Accumulated surplus from operations (ASO), which is the Division's savings, is compared to expenditures to determine the Division's ability to react to emergent situations and the ability to fund special initiatives.
 Alberta Education considers a division's financial health to be a concern if ASO is less than 1%.
 If an ASO is higher than 5% there could be a reason, such as one time funding received late in the year that will be used in a following year, or long term savings at the schools for special projects or equipment replacement.
-At the end of August 31, 2023, Alberta Education will be capping school division's reserves to 3.20%.
-The Division has met this target and the reserve balance at August 31, 2023 is 2.70%.
+At the end of August 31, 2024, Alberta Education continues to be capping school division's reserves to 3.20%.
+The Division has met this target and the reserve balance at August 31, 2024 is 2.45%.